nautsio/nautsio.github.io/_posts/2016-03-15-building-secure-applications-with-vault.md

 > Secure your applications and infrastructure to limit the surface area and attack time in the event of a breach.

-What better way to learn how to manage your secrets and how to build secure applications with Vault than from the source?
-On the 31st of March HashiCorp's [Seth Vargo](https://twitter.com/sethvargo) will be giving an [engineer-led course](https://ti.to/hashicorp/training-amsterdam-building-secure-applications-with-vault) in Amsterdam, aimed at both Vault administrators operationalizing vault and developers writing applications that utilize Vault secrets.
+What better way to learn how to manage your secrets and build secure applications with Vault than from the source?
+On March 31, March HashiCorp's [Seth Vargo](https://twitter.com/sethvargo) will facilitate an [engineer-led course](https://ti.to/hashicorp/training-amsterdam-building-secure-applications-with-vault) in Amsterdam for both Vault administrators and developers.
+Learn how to operationalize vault and write applications that utilize its secrets.

 <script type="text/javascript" src="http://maps.google.com/maps/api/js?sensor=false"></script>
 <div style="overflow:hidden;height:500px;width:960px;"><div id="gmap_canvas" style="height:500px;width:960px;">